SELECTING/PREPARING A LOCATION FOR ADORATION

 This parish has adoration in a former convent right beside the church from 9am-6:30pm and Forty Hours devotion once a year and First Fridays in the main body of the church:

-Jesus, Mary and St. Joseph will help you to find a place for Adoration
+Jesus, Mary and St. Joseph help parishes find a place for Adoration

 Where there is a will, there is a way.
 When a family is expecting and loves a child, they will make room.
 The Holy Family was first told that there was no room at the Inn… We might be wondering, was there, is there?
 In any case, Joseph found a stable, a manger, a cave….
 God chose this humble place and poured out graces to all souls.
 Joseph and Our Lady adored, warmed by the breath of the lambs, the sheep.
 Sure enough, more adorers arrived, the shepherds and the Magi…

-A Catholic church supplier that sells these through their website noted that with the Exposition-Tabernacle, when the Blessed Sacrament is shown for adoration, it is enclosed in an approved and bulletproof material.
+A Catholic church supplier notes that with the Exposition-Tabernacle they sell, when the Blessed Sacrament is shown for adoration, it is enclosed in an approved and bulletproof material.
 The Sacrament is completely safe.

-Parishes keep their main Tabernacle in main body of church, even if the adoration takes place in a separate chapel in an enclosed area (i.e. with a door) where they have permission to have another Tabernacle.
+Parishes have and keep their main Tabernacle in main body of church, even if the adoration takes place in a separate chapel in an enclosed area (i.e. with a door) where they have permission to have another Tabernacle.
 The separate chapel can be in the church or another building.
-In any case, the Tabernacle in the main church should not taken away or hidden away – that would defeat the whole purpose of loving Jesus in the Blessed Sacrament.
+The Tabernacle in the main church is not taken away or hidden away because that would defeat the whole purpose of loving Jesus in the Blessed Sacrament.
 We want to give more attention and adoration to God, which means giving our Eucharistic King as much honour and reverence as possible, and not reducing it in any way by removing Jesus as the central focus of attention in the main church.

-There are many photos on our website and on parish websites to give you ideas if you are building or renovating a church.
+There are many photos on our website and on parish websites with ideas if you are building or renovating a church.

-Name: [Name of parish, Patron Saint etc] Perpetual Eucharistic Adoration Chapel
+Name: [Name of parish, Patron Saint etc] Eucharistic Adoration Chapel

 Location for the Eucharistic Adoration chapel: Existing side chapel (located already on east side of church) that was once used as a X room.
-This is the most ideal place.
+This is the most ideal place after considering options.